 Loved By Kids & Parents Worldwide

-Baby teeth usually come through in cute little pairs – one on the right and one on the left side of the mouth.
-The lower two front teeth usually come through first, followed by the upper ones.
-Your baby will have about eight teeth by their first birthday, perfect for chomping on a birthday cake!
+You will notice that baby teeth tend to pop up in cute little pairs – one on the right and one on the left.
+The lower two front teeth usually appear first, followed by the upper ones, forming the most adorable toothy grin!

 By their first birthday, your baby should have around 8 teeth.
 By the time they are 2&1/2 - 3 years old they will usually they will have all 20 baby teeth.
 Click here to see the table to show you when to expect different baby teeth.

 Sometimes baby teeth start to come through, a little bleeding may happen under the skin.
 This can cause a small blood blister or bruise to appear on your baby’s gum.